AlexHarker/FrameLib/FrameLib_PD_Objects/PD_TO_DO.md

 **Status and Building**

 - All (165 out of 165) framelib objects get built to a single library files
-- Realtime operation is supported, but non-realtime support is incomplete
+- Realtime operation and non-realtime operation is supported
-- There are some key issues to note below
+- There are some key issues to note below and some minor niggles to be ironed out

 To build you should be able to run make on this directory and then copy framelib_pd.d_fat and set it to load on startup